 Is packing up your apartment NOT your idea of a fun time?
-It is surely not at the top of many lists of favorite activities.
-When you break packing down into manageable pieces day by day, however, it tends to progress more easily.
+You're not alone.
+It's probably not at the top of many lists of favorite activities.
+Unfortunately, when it's time to move, it's something that must get done.
+Rather than get overwhelmed by your entire packing list, break it down into manageable pieces to help the process progress more easily.

-Once you know how much time you have to pack, set a packing strategy.
-Pick a method that works best for you and that will keep you engaged in the packing process.
+Once you know how much time you have to pack, create a strategy that fits.
+Pick a method that works best for you that keeps you motivated to keep filing those boxes.

-When you are done packing for the day, take a moment to reflect on the job you have done.
-Write down two positive things about the packing session for today.
-For example: I finished packing the linen closet, or I decluttered the filing cabinet.
+When you're done for the day, take a moment to reflect on your packing success.
+It's easy to get caught up in a move, feeling pulled down by the next thing you have to do.
+Instead, finish the day by thinking of two positive things you accomplished.
+Remind yourself that today you finished packing the linen closet, or you decluttered your office.
 These small successes will keep you motivated for the next day's effort.

 After you've wrapped up your day and spent time feeling proud, relax.
 Stop thinking about moving as you wind down so any stress won't follow you to bed.
 Tomorrow is another day, and you've already got a perfectly made packing list to get you through it.